Attorney general memo: Under NJ law, police officers cannot be punished for off-duty cannabis use

-TRENTON — With the first taxed and legal cannabis sales set to start April 21, a day after the widely marked “weed holiday” of 4/20, anybody over 21 will be able to buy the formerly illegal drug.
+TRENTON — With the first taxed and legal cannabis sales in the state set to start Thursday, a day after the widely marked “weed holiday” of 4/20, anybody over 21 will be able to buy the formerly illegal drug.

 Apparently, that includes cops.